Hanoi’s Train Street (2024), Is it open – All You Need to Know

 Graffiti art along Hanoi's Train Street

-Even though the train passes through a big part of the town, The Hanoi Train Street is referred to only about a 100 meters long part where it’s the most narrow.
+Even though the train passes through a big part of the town, The Hanoi Train Street is referred to only about a 100-meter-long part where it’s the narrowest.

 Train passing through Hanoi's Train Street

-It’s an exciting place to visit because right before the train comes, locals are rushing into their houses, making sure that their kids, pets, motorbikes, or any other belongings are safe inside.
+It’s an exciting place to visit because right before the train comes, locals rush into their houses, ensuring their kids, pets, motorbikes, or any other belongings are safe inside.
 Nothing can be left outside.

-The ones who don’t make it inside the houses are hugging the walls, and we were one of them.
-But the exact second the train passes, everyone is already running out and across the tracks, as nothing happened.
+The ones who don’t make it inside the houses are hugging the walls, and we were one of them!
+But the exact second the train passes, everyone runs out and across the tracks as if nothing happened.

 eSIM mobile network